mongodb-partners/AppModernization_Amplify_AppSync_with_MongoDB_Atlas_Vector_Search/atlas-vector-search-cdk/resources/image-search/SagemakerNotebook/README.md

 - Use the amazon-berkeley-objects dataset available in Amazon S3.
 - The dataset includes images and metadata that can be utilized for machine learning models.

-### 2. Create and Deploy CLIP Model in SageMaker
-- Set up a SageMaker environment.
-- Create a Jupyter notebook in SageMaker.
-- Implement the code for loading, training, and deploying the CLIP model.

-### 3. Create Embeddings Using the CLIP Model
+### 2. Create Embeddings Using the AWS Bedrock embedding mulitmodal (Titan Multimodal Embeddings G1)
-- Utilize the deployed CLIP model to generate embeddings from the dataset.
+- Utilize the Titan Multimodal Embeddings G1 model to generate embeddings from the dataset.
 - Ensure the embeddings are correctly formatted for ingestion into MongoDB.

 ### 4. Ingest Embeddings into MongoDB